glxxyxafonso/whatbeato.uk/_posts/2022-12-28-c64-from-scratch.markdown

 * The [MOS 6510](http://archive.6502.org/datasheets/mos_6510_mpu.pdf) microprocessor, aka the C64 CPU.
 A successor to the wildly successful 6502 chip used in the [PET](https://en.wikipedia.org/wiki/Commodore_PET), [VIC20](https://en.wikipedia.org/wiki/VIC-20), [8-bit Ataris](https://en.wikipedia.org/wiki/Atari_8-bit_family), [Apple II](https://en.wikipedia.org/wiki/Apple_II), and even the [BBC Micro](https://en.wikipedia.org/wiki/BBC_Micro) (you have to check out [this website](https://www.team6502.org/) if you want to learn more about the fascinating story of the 6502).

 ***Fun fact: believe it or not, there are [6502 variants](https://eu.mouser.com/datasheet/2/436/w65c02s-2572.pdf) still being [manufactured](https://www.westerndesigncenter.com/) today, but the 6510 is not.
-Some adaptors can take a 6502 compatible chip and add the 6510 extra functions using discrete logic.
+However, some adaptors can take a 6502 compatible chip and add the 6510 extra functions using discrete logic.
 See the [MOS CPU replacer](https://github.com/monotech/MOS_CPU_Replacer).
 And, of course, someone is working on an [FPGA-based replacement](https://1nt3r.net/j-cpu/), but it's not quite there yet.***

 ![](https://upload.wikimedia.org/wikipedia/commons/8/85/KL_MOS_6510.jpg)